googleapis/google-cloud-ruby/google-cloud-firestore/samples/CONTRIBUTING.md

 Commit your changes using [conventional commits](https://www.conventionalcommits.org/), making sure to include the associated GitHub issue number.
 Below is an example of the `chore` type commit that should be used with samples changes to avoid triggering a library release.
-Notice how it is scoped to the short name of the library, contains a bulleted list of public API changes, and ends with the `closes` GitHub keyword.
+Notice how it is scoped to the short name of the library, contains a bulleted list of region tag changes, and ends with the `closes` GitHub keyword.
 If this is the only new commit in your branch when you open your pull request, the commit body including the `closes` phrase will be copied to your PR description.
 If you have multiple commits, you should copy the body of this anchor commit manually to the PR description, so that GitHub will [automatically close the related